michaeljclark/match/README.md

 # matcher

-_Use the Rabin-Karp algorithm in C++ to find recurring substrings in a string and emit a near minimal edit list._
+_Rabin-Karp algorithm in C++ to find recurring substrings in a string and use them to construct an edit list._

 ## Overview

-This is a single header C++ implementation of the Rabin-Karp algorithm that is used to find recurring substrings in a string.
-This code finds self- matching substrings using a rolling hash value called a Rabin-Karp signature, which is composed incrementally from increasing length combinations of substrings offset from a marker.
+This is a single header C++ implementation of a Rabin-Karp algorithm to find recurring substrings in a string.
+This code finds self-matching substrings using a rolling hash known as a Rabin-Karp signature, which is composed incrementally from multiple length combinations offset from an increasing mark.

 ![Rabin-Karp algorithm illustration](rabin-karp.png)